Background pattern

 They should be swallowed whole with sufficient liquid.
 The tablets should not be broken or chewed.

-If you believe the effect of this medication is too strong (e.g., if you feel very drowsy or have difficulty breathing) or too weak (e.g., if you have inadequate pain relief), contact your doctor.
+If you think the effect of this medication is too strong (e.g., you feel very drowsy or have difficulty breathing) or too weak (e.g., you have inadequate pain relief), contact your doctor.

 If you take more Tramadol/Paracetamol Krka than you should

-For accidental ingestion or overdose, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount taken.

 If you forget to take Tramadol/Paracetamol Krka

-If you forget to take a dose of this medication, it is likely that the pain will recur.
-Do not take a double dose to compensate for the missed doses, simply continue taking the tablets as usual.
+If you forget to take a dose of this medication, it is likely that the pain will return.
+Do not take a double dose to make up for the missed doses; simply continue taking the tablets as usual.

-You should not suddenly stop taking this medication unless your doctor advises you to do so.
+Do not stop taking this medication suddenly unless your doctor tells you to.
 If you want to stop taking your medication, talk to your doctor first, especially if you have been taking it for a long time.
-Your doctor will advise you when and how to discontinue it, which can be done by gradually reducing the dose to reduce the risk of unnecessary side effects (withdrawal symptoms).
+Your doctor will advise you when and how to stop taking it, which can be done by gradually reducing the dose to reduce the possibility of developing unnecessary side effects (withdrawal symptoms).

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.